mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/wide_gamut_color_selector.rst

         Along orientation
             Scrolls vertically or horizontally depending on orientation.
         Laterally
-            Shows perpendicular to the orientation, so vertically when the orientation is horizontal, and vice-versa.
+            Shows perpendicular to the orientation, so vertically when the orientation is horizontal, and vice versa.
     Rows
         The amount of rows the patches will take up.
 Patches